That's only because Tycho hasn't tried to use his amazing proportional strength of a monkey!

 - Inverted early on in Spider-Man when Peter gave blood to save Aunt May.
 Neither of them got much out of it - Peter was too woozy to fight for much of the issue, and his radioactive blood nearly killed Aunt May later on, sparking another "race to find a cure" story.

 - This is Deadpool's backstory; his healing factor was derived from Wolverine's blood.
+Notably, he was one of many test subjects, most of whom didn't survive, and Deadpool himself suffered some rather severe side effects.

 - The Savage Dragon once let his blood be used in an attempt to cure a friend's AIDS.
 It seemed to work at first— restoring him to full health, making him stronger, even giving him green skin and a fin— but within minutes, he exploded.
 Years later, after The Vicious Circle steals a supply of his blood from the hospital, their Evil Geniuses figure out a way to keep people alive much longer after being injected.
 But it turns out that regular doses are necessary in order to keep delaying the explosion, so when Dragon-blood-enhanced supercriminals get arrested, they end up exploding while in custody.